-These Salted Caramel Chocolate Chip Cookies are your new favorite cookies!
-They’re loaded with tons of chocolate chips and stuffed with gooey pieces of caramel.
-These cookies are super thick and soft with crisp edges, and come together in no time in just one bowl!
+Caramel Chocolate Chip Cookies are your new favorite cookie!
+They’re loaded with chocolate chips and stuffed with gooey caramel pieces.
+These cookies are super thick and soft with crisp edges, and come together in no time, in just one bowl!

 I mean, how can anyone resist that stack of warm, gooey chocolate chip cookies!
 Get me a glass of milk and watch me dive into that pile!
 These are the best cookies – you’ll instantly fall in love and forget all about regular chocolate chip cookies.
 They have the perfect balance of salty and sweet